Mayank-Prakash-Sharma18/math-english/content/english-intermediate/pronouns/demonstrative-pronouns.md

 'This' is singular and so it is used for a singular object/person that is placed closer.

-'These' is plural and is used for more than one object/person that are placed far.
+'These' is plural and is used for more than one object/person that are placed closer.

 ***This*** is a dog. (dog – singular noun, so we used this) <br>
 ***These*** are dogs. (dogs – plural noun, so we used these)